MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 Learn more about the [ServiceNow connector](servicenow-connector.md).

 ### Connectors from our partners
-The connectors gallery available in the Microsoft Graph connectors preview includes many created by developers in the [Microsoft Partner Network](https://partner.microsoft.com/en-US/).
-To learn how to preview these connectors, contact our partners.
-You can manage your partner connectors in the [Microsoft 365 admin center](https://admin.microsoft.com).
+There are over 130 connectors available for preview from our ecosystem partners.
+To preview connectors from one of our ecosystem partners, contact them directly.
-Learn more about connectors from our partners in the [connector gallery](connectors-catalog.md).
+Learn more about connectors from our partners in the [connector gallery](connectors-gallery.md).

 ### Build your own connector
 To index custom data types or files, developers can create connectors in [Microsoft Graph](https://developer.microsoft.com/graph/).
 A connector is an application that uses the Microsoft Graph API to create a connection and push items into the search index.
-For more information, see the Microsoft Search [indexing API overview]().
+For more information, see the [Microsoft Graph Search API overview](TBD).
 ADD LINK TO MS GRAPH ^^^

-## Requirements
+## License Requirements
 To use connectors, you must have one of the following Microsoft 365 subscriptions:
 - [Enterprise E3/E5](https://www.microsoft.com/en-us/microsoft-365/compare-all-microsoft-365-plans)
 - [Education A3/A5](https://www.microsoft.com/en-us/microsoft-365/academic/compare-office-365-education-plans?activetab=tab:primaryr1)